fabiocozzolino/fabiocozzolino.github.io/_posts/2017-01-10-optimizing-performance-xamarin-app.md

 dsq_thread_id:
   - "5451914322"
 ---
 Performance are one of the key features in the app development.
-If your app is too slow, the users will close immediately.
+If your app is too slow, the users will close it immediately.
 In this post, you can find some interesting videos from Channel9 about performance optimization of apps builded with Xamarin.
 <h3>Xamarin.Forms Performance Tips and Tricks</h3>
 https://channel9.msdn.com/Shows/XamarinShow/XamarinForms-Performance-Tips-and-Tricks
 <h3>Optimizing App Performance with Xamarin.Forms</h3>